Patient and Family Rights

 - We will provide appropriate care and support at the end of life.

-- You have the right to submit a complaint to any listed agency below without fear of retaliation.
+- You have the right to file a complaint with any of the listed agencies without worrying about being treated unfairly.

 Pain Assessment and Management